sushi133/Mediation-analysis-with-the-mediator-and-outcome-missing-not-at-random/README.md

 #### Figures

-Figures.R: Figure 4, Figure 5 and Figure S6 in the manuscript
+Figure 4, Figure 5 and Figure S6 in the manuscript: Figures.R

 ### Output